MicrosoftDocs/cpp-docs/docs/windows/ftmbase-class.md

 ```

 ## Remarks
- For more information, see the "IMarshal" topic in the "COM Interfaces" subtopic of the "COM Reference" topic in the MSDN Library.
+ For more information, see [RuntimeClass Class](runtimeclass-class.md).

 ## Members